maphew/zadam-trilium-wiki/Synchronization.md

 [[images/star-topology.png]]

-This means that there's one central server (we'll call this instance _sync server_) and several _client_ instances which all point to this sync server and synchronize against it.
+This means that there's one central server (we'll call this instance _sync server_) and several _client_ (sometimes called _desktop_) instances which all point to this sync server and synchronize against it.

 **Beware that synchronization is considered experimental and you should expect occasional issues which might require manual intervention.**

 ## How to setup synchronization

-### Preparation
+### Setup synchronization from desktop instance to sync server

-Here we assume you already have Trilium running on your computer and you want to setup sync server so you can edit same [[document|Document]] online.
+This approach is used when you already have a desktop instance of Trilium and you want to [[setup sync server on your web host|Server installation]].

-Of course you need to install Trilium on the sync server.
-It's recommended to have exact same version of Trilium installed everywhere.
-Trilium will reject synchronization if there's a mismatch in Trilium database version between client and sync server.

-Before you start the process of setting everything up, it's recommended to stop Trilium on the existing instance.

 ### Sync server setup